Common Steroid Drug Shows Lifesaving Results In Large Coronavirus Trial

 A widely used and cheap steroid treatment appears to be the first to show a definitive lifesaving benefit for people with severe covid-19.
-In a large clinical trial funded by the UK government and others, the drug dexamethasone was found to reduce the odds of death in patients who needed a ventilator to breathe by a third, compared to standard supportive treatment; it also seemed to help save people sick enough to need artificial oxygen.
+In a large clinical trial funded by the UK government and others, the drug dexamethasone was found to reduce the odds of death in patients who needed a ventilator to breathe by a third, compared to standard supportive treatment; it also seemed to help save people sick enough to need supplemental oxygen.

 The preliminary results came from the UK’s RECOVERY study, one of the world’s largest randomized and controlled clinical trials intended to test out a number of potential treatments for covid-19.
 Earlier in the month, data from RECOVERY found that the antimalarial drug hydroxychloroquine had no benefit on reducing deaths, which seemed to influence the U.S. Food and Drug Administration’s decision this week to pull an emergency use authorization for the drug as a covid-19 treatment.